 Where to Buy DOT Token?

 DOT can be purchased with most fiat currencies (USD, EUR, GBP, CAD, AUD, etc.) or with other cryptocurrencies.
-The crypto’s most popular pairs (BTC/DOT and ETH/DOT) are currently available through Bitfinex, Binance, OKEx, and SwapSpace, with the latter providing users with the option of purchasing DOT with any other coin or token.
+The crypto’s most popular pairs (BTC/DOT and ETH/DOT) are currently available through Bitfinex, Binance, OKEx, and SwapSpace, with the latter providing users with the option of purchasing DOT with a credit or debit card, as well as any other coin or token.

 How to Earn DOT Token?

 There are two ways to earn DOT through the Polkadot platform: either as a nominator or as a validator.
 For every period of 24 hours (a single era), DOT validators are paid proportionally to the quantity of era points they have earned.
 Era points are accumulated by participating in the following payable events:

 - Issuing validity statements for parachains;

 - Producing a “non-uncle block” in the main chain (the “Relay Chain”) of the network.
 An uncle block is a block that failed to become canonical on the Relay Chain;

 Validators are paid at the end of every era.
 The amount the validator had staked does not influence payout, only era points do: the block authoring payout will always be split equally.

 Nominations make DOT off of the validators they back with their stake.
 The rewards are distributed pro-rata (i.e., proportional to the initial stake) to all nominators after the validator payment is deducted from the per-era reward.